schmit/mcsim/README.md

 Hopefully that makes it much easier to change certain parts of the simulation without any hassle.

+## Requirements

+This package requires `joblib` for parallel processing.

 ## Examples

 ### Approximate pi